as though your body were right

 Lauren Kunath – puppetry performance development

-as though your body were right is one half of VICINITY DIPTYCH, and is being developed in tandem with Julia Antonick’s project Tend.
-These pieces are conceived as a performance diptych able to be experienced independently or as a double feature.
+as though your body were right is one half of VICINITY DIPTYCH, and developed in tandem with Julia Antonick’s project Tend.
+These pieces were conceived as a performance diptych able to be experienced independently or as a double feature.
 The first iteration performance of these works was presented in fall of 2022.

 Photography – Ian Vecchiotti